nerycordova/firestore-query-studio/README.md

 ## Functionality

-- Allows to read collections and documents
+- Read collections and documents
 - Filter collections on multiple fields!
 - Easy to setup